-Nexus Anomalies change the way how Heroes of the Storm is played.
-Below, you can find information about the current Nexus Anomaly.
+Nexus Anomalies temporarily change the way how Heroes of the Storm is played for a Season.

 Nexus Anomalies are periodic changes meant to improve the game and/or to make the game more interesting to play.

 While we know that Blizzard will eventually stop releasing them, they are currently organized in the following way.

 - When a Season starts, Blizzard releases a new Nexus Anomaly for Heroes of the Storm.